LimeSurvey/surveypress/readme.txt

 = Which version of LimeSurvey is supported? =

-Currently, this plugin supports LimeSurvey version 1.9x and below(i.e. every stable version!).
+Currently, this plugin supports LimeSurvey version 2.0x and later

 = I can't get this plugin installed! =